Use your keyboard arrow keys to navigate

 Note: Aligning and reporting dimensions to Council Strategies requires the Strategic Alignment item from Culture Counts.

-The current council strategic community plan is focused on four key areas of service.
-Based on this council strategy, Culture Counts worked with the Shire to align appropriate outcome metrics to the different strategic areas.
+The current Shire strategic community plan is focused on four key areas of service.
+Based on this Shire strategy, Culture Counts worked with the Shire to align appropriate outcome metrics to the different strategic areas.
 The following visualisation lists those key areas and their overall goal.

 Good Governance